VOBREDIMET Design Framework

 • Hospitality

-An important choice we have made in the beginning was to be off-grid.
-In hindsight it was a part of the Earth Care Ethics, an experiment to see if it was possible – and a also a political declaration in terms of opposing Finnish energy policy which relies heavily on nuclear power.
+An important choice we made in the beginning was to be off-grid.
+That was based the self-sufficiency vision and Earth Care Ethics (see above).
 I wrote about the reasons for this choice in November 2014 in: “Own energy and electricity” (Googlenglish, original in Finnish).
 In the article I refer

 1. To the fact that the use of fossil fuels has led to climate change and is destroying our possibilities to live on this planet but nevertheless nothing is done about stopping usage of fossil fuels.